View Cape Cod Day Trip Ideas in a larger map

 As you enter the Aquarium, you’ll be greeted by a very vocal penguin exhibit, where several times throughout the day a docent will get in the water to feed the birds and explain to gathered guests about their eating, migration, and procreation habits.
 It’s fascinating stuff.
 Outside is the Atlantic Harbor Seal exhibit, which you can actually view for free before you even enter the Aquarium, and just inside the entrance is an amazing collection of jelly fish.
 Next door, the Imax Theater shows a variety of 3D movies featuring undersea life.
 It’s a hoot to put on your 3D glasses and see marine life up close and personal.

-Our favorite spots for lunch are Legal Seafood, of which there are several locations throughout the city, and Radius in the Financial District for a “blow the budget” experience of truly magnificent food and service.
+Our favorite spots for lunch are Legal Seafood, of which there are several locations throughout the city.

 In the afternoon take a Duck Mobile tour if you can score a reservation.
 Their guides are among the best-trained and most-coveted positions in the city.
 It’s a laugh-out-loud experience by land and sea.
 In Charlestown, visit Old Ironsides and the Bunker Hill Monument, then come back for some shopping or thirst-quenching at the market stalls of Quincy Market and Faneuil Hall.
 Alternatively walk up to Boston Commons and the Public Garden for a ride on the swan boats or a walk along the Emerald Necklace parkway, designed by Frederick Law Olmstead.